huiianyue007/simple/README.md

-# webpack-multi-page-template
+# vue-webpack-boilerplate

-A full-featured Webpack + multi-page setup with hot reload, linting, testing &amp; css extraction. test
+> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

+> This template is Vue 2.0 compatible.
+For Vue 1.x use this command: `vue init webpack#1.0 my-project`

 ## Documentation

+- [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

 ## Usage